kylebaron/klava/README.md

 ------------------

 We will restrict emax to be between 0 and 1 for now.
-Also sending a fixed parameter through for fun
+Also sending a fixed parameter through for fun.

     emax <- logit_par("emax", 0.6)
     ec50 <- log_par("ec50", 60)